-Even if it is too inaccurate to sense translational motion, a 3-axis accelerometer can provide the direction of gravity relative to the scanning device.
+Even if it is too inaccurate to sense translational motion, relative to the scanning device.
 Also a magnetometer can provide directional information relative to the scanning device, in this case from the earth's magnetic field.
 Therefore, such devices can help with stitching/registration and act as a remote control element.

-The present invention relates to different aspects includand corresponding methods, devices, uses and/or product means, each yielding one or more of the benefits and advantages described in connection with the first mentioned aspect, and each having one or more embodiments corresponding to the embodiments described in connection with the first mentioned aspect and/or disclosed in the appended claims.
+The present invention relates to different aspects including the scanner device described above and in the following, and corresponding methods, devices, uses and/or product means, each yielding one or more of the benefits and advantages described in connection with the first mentioned aspect, and each having one or more embodiments corresponding to the embodiments described in connection with the first mentioned aspect and/or disclosed in the appended claims.